jmodjeska/simstore/README.md

 store.populate_everything    #=> Builds all required lists, and simulates the first day's transactions
 ```
 #### Customized setup
-Construct and populate a store, overriding some of the default config options:
+Construct and populate a store, overriding some of the default config options
 ```
 store = Simstore.new( :max_daily_transactions => 200, :db_name => 'jeremy' )
 ```